 Unit 42 offers targeted assessments and technical cybersecurity services to test and evaluate cybersecurity posture and overall cyber resilience, and to verify that security controls are performing optimally and efficiently.
 These include penetration testing – where we simulate a real-world attack to assess the strength of your countermeasures and identify hidden vulnerabilities – web and mobile application testing, targeted security assessments of your current configurations, phishing exercises, and tabletop exercises that include customized scenarios based on threats that are specific to the healthcare industry.

 Protection starts with initiating safeguards and implementing continuous monitoring capabilities to ensure the delivery of critical infrastructure services.
 Examples include identifying management and access control, conducting cyber risk awareness training for employees, and implementing information protection processes and procedures.
 This involves monitoring cybersecurity developments and events to verify the effectiveness of protective measures.

-The Unit 42 Group’s incident response teams are ready at a moment’s notice to help healthcare organizations investigate, eradicate, and recover from ransomware attacks, as well as from business email compromise, inadvertent disclosures of data, and other types of incidents.
+The Unit 42 incident response team is ready at a moment’s notice to help healthcare organizations investigate, eradicate, and recover from ransomware attacks, as well as from business email compromise, inadvertent disclosures of data, and other types of incidents.
 Our mission is to immediately stop the attack, expel the intruder, restore systems, and get operations back online as quickly as possible – while leveraging data analytics solutions to investigate the extent of PHI exposure in light of HIPAA obligations.

 TALK WITH US